marco-souza/inkitt/README.md

-# Inkitt Test - React Native App
+# Inkitt Test - React Native Android App

 This test aims to get a **html** text from an endpoint **parse** it to **Native Components, not as a webview**.